To create a safe, respectful and welcoming community for all residents you are required to follow the policies and procedures outlined below.

 While the Family Educational Rights and Privacy Act (FERPA) generally requires the university to ask for written consent before disclosing a student’s personally identifiable information, it also allows colleges and universities to take key steps to maintain campus safety.
 In an emergency, FERPA permits the university to disclose without student consent education records to protect the health or safety of students or other individuals.
 FERPA also permits the university to disclose information from education records to parents if a health or safety emergency involves their son or daughter.
 Schools may disclose education records to parents if:

-“Documented” (often referred to as “written up”) is the term many people in the college community use to describe the process that occurs when a Campus Living staff member witnesses and/or reports an incident that may include a violation of a university or residence hall rule (see Appendix A: Campus Living Rules).
+“Documented” (often referred to as “written up”) is the term we use to describe the process that occurs when a Campus Living staff member witnesses and/or reports an incident that may include a violation of the UB Student Code or a Campus Living Rule.
 In most cases, when observing a student who may be violating a rule, the staff member, usually a resident advisor (RA) or community assistant (CA), will identify themselves, communicate which rule may have been violated, and request identification of the student(s) involved.
 If you find yourself in such a situation, you should remember two things:

-The Campus Living Community Standards Program is designed to re-enforce the Campus Living rules throughout the residence halls and apartments while maintaining educational principles.
-This program functions cooperatively with the Office of Student Conduct and Advocacy, and the University Police.
+The Campus Living Community Standards Program is designed to reinforce the Campus Living rules throughout the residence halls and apartments while maintaining educational principles.
+This program functions cooperatively with the Office of Student Conduct and Advocacy.

 A student may be asked to sign a behavioral contract if he/she engages in behavior(s) that are disruptive to the community.
-Such behaviors may include, but are not limited to, ongoing roommate conflicts, alcohol or drug abuse, and harm caused to oneself.
+Such behaviors may include roommate conflicts, high-risk alcohol or drug, and harm caused to oneself.